Send invitation email to Mac users to update their email signatures

 How to upgrade the Xink desktop app for Mac

 You download the new file and overwrite the old file xink.app.
-Then you have performed the upgrade.
-There is no installation package on Mac.
+That is all that is needed to perform the upgrade.
+There is no MSI package for Mac.

 Q: Does ‘Update all signatures’ apply the default email signature?

 A: No, it adds the signatures in to the Outlook signatures list.
 The signature defined as ‘default’ does not automatically set itself as the default.
 Re-applying default is a manual process by the end user.